Am I a Candidate For LASIK?

 Before you choose LASIK eye surgery, we will help you better understand what outcomes you can and should expect after the eye procedure, given your individual vision prescription and personal health circumstances.
 Keep in mind that scheduling a laser eye surgery consultation to discuss LASIK IN NO WAY obligates you to make an appointment for the eye procedure.

-Qualified Candidates for LASIK Laser Eye Surgery Should Generally Match the Following Criteria:
+Qualified Candidates For LASIK Should Generally Match The Following Criteria:

 The determination for LASIK laser eye surgery candidacy must be made on a patient-by-patient basis, taking into consideration:

 We recommend that all interested people take advantage of our complimentary pre-LASIK procedure consultation at our laser vision eye surgery center.
 If the eye surgeon determines you are not a good LASIK candidate today, it is possible you may be a good candidate in the future.